ItsCEED/Twitter-Bot/README.md

     access_token_secret:  ' ... ',
 })
 ```
 Fill in the blanks with the access keys you received earlier.
+You probably wanna keep your access keys to yourself.

 Then, I created an array of users to retweet:
 These are the Twitter ID's of: Train, Serena Williams, Michelle Obama, Beyonce, the National Science Foundation and WeRateDogs.